dhassault/next-blog/data/authors/default.md

 ### Co-founder at zeteoh

-Using physical activities in your mobile games can drastically increase your player engagement.
-But we believe this type of game should not be restricted to PokemonGO style, fitness, or healthcare.
-By leveraging AI models, our SDK unlocks a whole new world of possibilities for game creators without any design constraints.
-Developing highly engaging and unique games becomes faster and less risky.
+We noticed that mobile games using physical activities are two types:
+Pokemon go style using GPS, and others using a step counter.
+Users are craving for more but the technology is limiting.
+So we created a tool using AI which detects several types of activities.
+It empowers game creators to provide more immersive experiences to players.
+This can affect millions of people's life positively by encouraging them to exercise more.

 🤔 Imagine an RPG🎮 on your phone📲, you would have to walk, climb stairs, run🏃‍♀️, etc, to increase your character’s level💪!
 And running with your friends🏃🏽‍♂️🏃🏽‍♂️🏃‍♀️ would allow you to increase even faster📈 to clear a dungeon 🦑 and be the best in your area🌇 A kind of PokemonGO but focused on daily physical activities instead of the map!

+We are also looking for providing our technology to insurance companies.

-This will affect millions of people's life positively by encouraging them to exercise more!
+This will affect millions of people's life positively by encouraging them to exercise!
 Including myself 😀

-### Co-founder at Kaepler

-In almost all the AI-based projects I was involved in, it was impossible to collect, annotate and train machine learning models as we should.
-Engineers mostly use pre-trained models found on the internet and just fine-tuned with a small and often low-quality dataset.
-The idea of Kaepler is to provide high-quality pre-trained models on specific tasks.
-By doing so, companies can skip the painful data collection and annotation part and directly focus on product development.

 ## Previous positions